Bicton House, Devon: Agricultural college

-In 1947 the 21st Baron Clinton leased (and later in 1957 sold) the house and part of the grounds to Devon County Council for the creation of Bicton Farm Institute, which later became Bicton College.
-In 1957 the same property was sold to the council.
+In 1947 the 21st Baron Clinton leased the house and part of the grounds to Devon County Council for the creation of Bicton Farm Institute, which later became Bicton College.
+In 1957 the property was sold to the council.
 The present Baron Clinton continues to own part of the grounds and Bicton Arena, used for equestrian events, and the headquarters of the Clinton Devon Estates Company, which owns 25,000 acres of agricultural land in Devon (1/67th of the county), is nearby.

 During the Second World War it housed St Ronan's School, which is now based near Hawkhurst in Kent.